wilsonmar/wilsonmar.github.io/_posts/2016-06-11-node-osx-install.md

    The installer of Node also installs NPM (Node Package Manager) which manages installation of Node packages.

-0. List what versions of NPM are available for install from the internet:
+0. List EVERY versions of NPM available for install from the internet:

    <tt><strong>nvm ls-remote
    </strong></tt>